ettienem3/majestic3-open-source/frontend/README.md

 Once all this has been completed, it is time to create a server/virtual server within you web server.
 This server's location will need to point to the public folder, eg: /home/m3front/public

-Following is a sample of a configuration used in Debian and Apache2:
+Following is a simple sample of a configuration used in Debian and Apache2:

 DocumentRoot /home/m3front/public
 ServerName demo.majestic3.com